park-bench/torwatchdog/README.md

     start and fail.
 (This is expected.)
 6. Copy or rename the example configuration file `/etc/torwatchdog/torwatchdog.conf.example` to `/etc/torwatchdog/torwatchdog.conf`.
-Edit this file to enter the Tor URL that should be monitored.
+Edit this file to enter the URL that should be monitored.
 Other settings can also be modified.
 7. Change the ownership and permissions of the configuration file:
 ```
 chown root:torwatchdog /etc/torwatchdog/torwatchdog.conf